 Blondies, fall style!
-Chai-Spiced Apple Crumble Blondies combine the flavors of the season with the brownie’s brown sugared-little sister.
+These streusel-topped Chai-Spiced Apple Blondies combine the flavors of the season with the brownie’s brown sugared little sister.

 Can I get a hell yeah for November?